 Food Studies - MINOR

-This interdisciplinary minor encourages students to explore the significance of food in history, religion, philosophy, literature, politics and more while also developing skills in food writing and presentation.
+The interdisciplinary minor in Food Studies encourages students to explore the significance of food in history, religion, philosophy, literature, politics and more while also developing skills in food writing and presentation.
 Through diversified coursework, students synthesize and apply theories and concepts from many disciplines of food studies, deepening their understanding of food history and culture and enhancing their major field of studies in the process.

 |Choose five of the following: *||15|